Well, we continue to plug along with classes. Make sure that as you are working through the semester you keep the following things in mind.

-- Make sure to manage your time well – there are a lot of assignments that will be due at the end of the semester, so don’t get bogged down with them.
+- Make sure to manage your time well – there are a lot of assignments that will be due throughout the semester.
+Don’t get bogged down with them.
 Breaking them into smaller chunks and working on pieces at a time will help you use the smaller pockets of time you have available during the week.
-This is especially true when you begin studying for your finals.
-It may be better to study your material for an hour at three different times during the week, than to wait and study the material in one three-hour chunk.
+This is especially true when you begin studying for your exams.
+It may be better to study your material for an hour at three different times during the week than to wait and study the material in one three-hour chunk.

-- Make sure to have fun – stress relief is huge during these time periods, so make sure to schedule in some fun.
+- Make sure to have fun – stress relief is huge during the semester so make sure to schedule in some fun.
 But be reasonable.
-Going to a movie at the theater might not be the best use of time since it takes a while to travel there, get your seat, see the movie and come home.
+Going to a movie at the theater might not be the best use of time since it takes a while to travel to the theater, get your seat, see the movie and come home.
 But watching a movie in your friend’s room might be ok.
 Spending four hours on Facebook might not be a good option, but spending 20 minutes there catching up with friends and family might work within your day quite well.
 So be smart in how you choose your stress relievers.

 Best of luck to you all as you conquer the next few weeks!